-TELUS CHR uses a variety of appointment statuses - some manual and some automatic - to track a patient's journey through the appointment process.
-Assigning a status to an appointment allows you to monitor the flow of patient traffic, as well as no-shows and cancellations.
+The TELUS Collaborative Health Record (CHR) uses a variety of appointment statuses—some manual and some automatic—to track a patient's journey through the appointment process.
+Assigning a status to an appointment enables you to monitor the flow of patient traffic, as well as no-shows and cancellations.

-All of the statuses except Confirmed and None display on the schedule - the full text displays if you are in day view, and only the icon displays if you are in week view.
+All of the statuses except Confirmed and None display on the schedule in the appointment description in the top-right.
+The full text displays if you are in day view, and only the icon displays if you are in week view.
 In the cases where only the icon appears, hover your cursor over the icon to see a tooltip with the status.

-To change the status of an appointment, click the appointment to open it and select the appropriate Status.
+1. From the schedule, click the appointment to open it and then select the appropriate Status.

 The following table describes the available statuses:

-A patient has requested an appointment online (typically through the e-booking portal), and this appointment has not yet been accepted or rejected by staff.
+A patient requested an appointment online (typically through the e-booking portal), and this appointment was not yet accepted or rejected by staff.

-Use this to indicate patients are required to confirm their appointments as part of the booking process.
+Use to indicate that patients must confirm their appointments as part of the booking process.

 Provided the patient has a cell phone or email address listed, as soon as you book the appointment, the patient will receive a message asking them to click a link to confirm their appointment.

-Until the patient has confirmed their appointment, they will not receive any appointment reminders.
+Until the patient confirms their appointment, they will not receive any appointment reminders.